HenryTrin/C-Simple-Key-Logger/README.md

 # C-Simple-Key-Logger

-This is a C keylogger that will track keystrokes but not distinguish from capitalization.
+This is a C++ keylogger that will track keystrokes but not distinguish from capitalization.

 Made for educational purposes.